jess-alexander/JavaConsolePhotoAlbum/src/ltshowcase/readme.md

 -- query the JSON file for only matching album number

--- print photos in a formatted
+-- print photos in formatted

 ================================================================================